tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

 Annotations
 ***********

-Node *annotations* are named attributes that define the its various aspects.
+Node *annotations* are named attributes that define its various aspects.
 For example, scalar nodes have a required annotation ``type`` that defines the node value type.
 Other annotations can, for example, set a node's default value and a validation function, or store arbitrary user-provided data.